Client Rights and Responsibilities

 We are committed to providing ethical, respectful, and competent career development services regardless of race, religion, ethnic background, gender, affectional /sexual orientation or disability.
 You can expect that we will provide high quality professional service.

-If you have questions or concerns about these rights and responsibilities or any other topic, please discuss them with you counselor.
+If you have questions or concerns about these rights and responsibilities or any other topic, please discuss them with your Career Educator.
 Thank you.